 - (2) Powers and Duties For the purpose of this order the Dearborn County Board of Zoning Appeals shall have the following duties: - a.
 To hear and to determine appeals from and review any decision or determination made by the Planning Director or staff designated by the Director; - b.
 To hear and to determine conditional uses to the terms of this ordinance; - c.
-To authorize developmental standard variances and use variances from the zoning ordinance. - (3) Rules of Procedure The Board of Zoning Appeals shall adopt rules for the administration of the affairs of the Board and for the conducting of public hearings recording of minutes and the retaining and administration of public records.
+To authorize developmental standard variances and use variances from the zoning ordinance. - d.
+Prepare and publish a schedule of all regular meetings of the board, including the date, time and location. - e.
+Call special meetings, if / when called by the Chairman or by two (2) members of the BZA upon request (written or electronic) to the Planning Director or designee. - i.
+Notice to BZA Members.
+The Planning Director or designee shall send to all members, at least three (3) days before the special meeting, a notice (written or electronic) fixing the time and place of the meeting.
+Notice of a special meeting is not required to be provided to all BZA members if: - a) the date, time, and place of a special meeting are fixed in a regular meeting; and - b) all members of the BZA are present at that regular meeting. - (3) Rules of Procedure The Board of Zoning Appeals shall adopt rules for the administration of the affairs of the Board and for the conducting of public hearings recording of minutes and the retaining and administration of public records.
 The following include minimum procedures: - a.
 At the first meeting of each year the Board shall elect a Chairman and a Vice-Chairman from its members. - b.
 Appoint a Secretary, who is not required to be a member of the board, and establish the Secretary's duties. - c.
-All meetings shall be open to the public. - d.
+All meetings shall be open to the public, except those that are executive sessions (which require a minimum 48-hour notice).
+All meetings, as set forth in IC 5-14-1.5-2, will comply with Indiana Open Door Law as required. - d.
 The Board shall keep minutes of its proceedings showing the vote of each member for each question, or if absent, or if failing to vote, indicating such. - e.
-The board shall keep records of its examinations and other official actions, all of which shall be of public record and be immediately filed in the office of the Plan Commission. - (4) Disqualifications and Conflicts of Interest A member of the board of zoning appeals is disqualified and may not participate in a hearing of the board concerning a zoning decision, as described in IC 36-7-4-1016, if: - a.
-The member is biased or prejudiced or otherwise unable to be impartial; or - b.
-The member has a direct or indirect financial interest in the outcome of the zoning decision.
+All minutes of the proceedings, findings of fact, recordings of the hearings, plans, maps and all other exhibits submitted by the petitioners, remonstrators, and staff shall be public records and shall be filed in the Planning Director's or designee's office.
+These materials shall become a part of the case and all such materials shall be held by the Planning Director or designee for a period of at least one year.
+At the end of the one-year time period, all materials held by the BZA may be placed in a 'back filing' system for preservation of records, all in accordance with the Indiana Access to Public Records Act.